dan-leach/dka-calculator/README.md

 2. Enter data for the update `Update.vue`
 3. Submit data `SubmitUpdate.vue`

+A separate page exists for calculation of corrected sodium and effective osmolality:

+1. Corrected sodium and effective osmolality calculator `SodiumOsmo.vue`

 A privacy policy page `PrivacyPolicy.vue` can be accessed outside the usual linear flow.

 ### Data handling